arr-ai/arrai/docs/std-seq.md

 # seq

-seq library contains functions that are used for string manipulations.
+The `seq` library contains functions that are used for string manipulations.

 ## `concat(seqs <: array) <: array` <br/> `concat(seqs <: string) <: string`